John Stephens (2000s pitcher)

-John M. Stephens (born 15 November 1979) is a former professional baseball player.
-He pitched part of the 2002 season for the Baltimore Orioles.
-He last pitched in 2006 for the Reading Phillies.
+John M. Stephens (born 15 November 1979) is an Australian former professional baseball player.
+He pitched part of the 2002 season for the Baltimore Orioles, and last pitched in 2006 for the Reading Phillies.
 He also pitched for several years with the Australian national team, winning an Olympic silver medal in 2004.
 Stephens was a right-handed pitcher with a listed height of 6'1" and a listed weight of 204 pounds.

 Baseball career

 Professional career

 Stephens signed with the Baltimore Orioles as an amateur free agent on 3 July 1996.
 He was regarded as a top international prospect, but while fielding a bunt during a game in 1998, he sustained a neck injury which resulted in nerve damage to his shoulder.
 The injury sapped most of the velocity from his fastball, leaving him with a top speed between 82 and 86 miles per hour.
 By relying more heavily on his curveball and focusing on throwing strikes, Stephens was able to overcome this obstacle and re-establish himself as a prospect.
 His 217 strikeouts with the Delmarva Shorebirds in 1999 were the highest total in the entire minor leagues.
 He also set a Delmarva record by striking out 17 batters in a 5 June game against Charleston, and at the end of the year the Orioles honored him with the Jim Palmer Prize, an award given annually to the best pitcher in Baltimore's farm system.

 Stephens was even more dominant in 2001.
 Playing for the Bowie Baysox, he was named the Eastern League Pitcher of the Year and Eastern League Player of the Month for June.
 He also made the league's All-Star team, pitching an inning of scoreless relief during the game.
 His 1.84 ERA led the league, he compiled a streak of 33 consecutive scoreless innings, and on 31 July he pitched a seven-inning no-hitter against the Harrisburg Senators.
 At the end of the season, the Orioles awarded him the Palmer Prize for the second time.